 Please be reassured that our ‘cashless catering’ fingerprint scanners mean that no other students are aware of who receives free school meals, and who does not.

-Your child would receive a £2.50 allowance per day allowing them to have a hot meal, desert, and a drink each day.
+Your child would receive a £2.50 allowance per day allowing them to have a hot meal, dessert, and a drink each day.
 During the current coronavirus pandemic, eligible students are entitled to a £15 weekly supermarket voucher whether they are attending the school building or not.

 Even if your child does not wish to take up the free daily meal allowance, applying will mean that the school will receive the additional funding.